 Secure The Lid Back In Place

 After cleaning the interior of the AC unit, be sure to return the screws securely in place.
-Loose screws will not be able to hold down an operating fan in place, which will result in serious damage to the machine.
+Loose screws will not be able to hold down an operating fan in place, resulting in severe damage to the machine.

 Also, notice lines going in and out of the machine.
-Make sure that you have rested the wires on the notch at the housing before putting back the cover and retreading the screws.
+Ensure you have rested the wires on the notch at the housing before returning the cover and retreading the screws.

-After doing all of this, your machine is ready to be plugged back in and put to work.
+After doing all this, your machine can be plugged back in and put to work.

 Additional Factors To Inspect